Nancy Drew

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to Nancy actively chooses to investigate Dehlia Draycott's death despite her promise, fully committing to the mystery and embracing her detective identity even in her new environment., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Nancy discovers crucial evidence about Dehlia's hidden child and the true nature of the conspiracy, seemingly making progress.
+Of particular interest, this crucial beat Nancy discovers crucial evidence about Dehlia's hidden child and the true nature of the conspiracy, seemingly making progress.
 False victory: she believes she's close to solving the case, but the stakes are about to escalate., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 74 minutes (75% through) represents the emotional nadir.
 Here, Nancy is kidnapped and put in mortal danger (whiff of death).
-Her investigation has put herself and others at risk, and it appears her detective work may cost her everything, including her relationship with her father., demonstrates the protagonist at their lowest point.
+Her investigation has put herself and others at risk, and it appears her detective work may cost her everything, including her relationship with her father., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 81% of the runtime.
 Nancy synthesizes what she's learned about being authentic with her detective skills.
 She realizes she doesn't have to choose between being herself and having relationships - the right people will accept her as she is., demonstrating the transformation achieved throughout the journey.